Moroccan Carrot Salad

 How To Serve Up Your Moroccan Carrots

-Aside from enjoying this salad as an accompaniment to plant-based entrees like baked tofu, seared seitan, or crispy chickpea nuggets, there are plenty of other way to enjoy it.
+Aside from enjoying this salad as an accompaniment to plant-based entrees like baked tofu, seared seitan, or crispy chickpea nuggets, there are plenty of other ways to enjoy it.
+Here are our top three favorite suggestions:

 A plate of Moroccan carrot salad with a lime wedge.